 Getting the most out of RPA

-To get the most out of RPA, Kramer says that organizations must be willing to up their game and see for themselves how much automation can accelerate their processes.
+To get the most out of RPA, Kramer says that organisations must be willing to up their game and see for themselves how much automation can accelerate their processes.

 “If you want your business to stay alive regardless of what your business is, or the size of your business, everybody has to shift and everybody has to learn the importance of being agile and embracing technology that could actually help power the business.” she says.